SakaZhang/keepalived_snmp_checker/README.md

 # keepalived_snmp_checker
-A simple checker for keepalived_snmp to get realserver status and ipaddr.
+A simple checker for keepalived_snmp to get keepalived realserver status and ipaddr.

 The result will be printed on stdout, for nagios to parse.